International Association for the Study of Scottish Literatures: Jack Medal

-In 2018, the Association launched the Jack Medal, named in honour of Professor Ronald Dyce Sadler Jack (1941-2016), a leading expert on Scottish literature and medieval literature who taught at the University of Edinburgh from 1987-2004.
+In 2018, the Association launched the Jack Medal, named in honour of Professor Ronald Dyce Sadler Jack (1941–2016), a leading expert on Scottish literature and medieval literature who taught at the University of Edinburgh from 1987 to 2004.
 The medal is awarded every year for the best newly published academic article on a subject dealing with Scottish literature and related to reception and/or diaspora.